TheAssemblyArmada/Thyme-Wiki/LOGFILE:-Various-Ideas-&-Thoughts.md

 * REFs -> GuardArea behavior, many keep target dead flying unit air bounce, range + flying height, attack/move

 ## **Problematic Gameplay Behavior**
-### Aircraft `GuardArea` Behavior - (ref -> Tactical Nuke MiG = TACMG)
+### Aircraft `GuardArea` Behavior - (ref -> Tactical Nuke MiG = TCMG)
 * Case1: InsideGuardArea = Aircraft idling inside guard area waiting for enemies to enter zone
 * Case2: EnrouteToGuardArea = Aircraft enroute to guard area with enemy presence
 * Problem1: InsideGuardArea: Enemy aircraft that rush into the guard zone are able (major cause of friendly fire for TACMG)
 * Problem2: EnrouteToGuardArea: Aircraft are not attacking the nearest enemy unit to the point from which they enter the guard area, even if it's attacking them.
 * Prop1: increase the global nominal aircraft-flying-height defaults
 * Prop2: increase the `GuardArea` radius size defaults
-* Prop3: The aircraft IUAI should retaliate against the attacking unit even if the aircraft is guarding and the attacking unit is outside the guard area.
+* Prop3: Case2: The aircraft IUAI should retaliate against the attacking unit even if the aircraft is guarding and the attacking unit is outside the guard area.
-* Prop2: IUAI should determine
+* Prop2: Case2: IUAI should determine the nearest enemy target taking the direction from which the aircraft is approaching the guard area zone into account,
-* Prop3: IUAI should further
+* Prop3: Case2: IUAI should further filter the nearest target by taking the threat level into account, so that the nearest

 ### Aircraft Unit-Not-Completely-Dead-Targeting Issue (ref -> Tactial Nuke MiG)
 * Problem: WIP todo